The Snake Bite Effect: How Fear Can Cost Investors Dearly

 Profit and prosper with the best of Kiplinger's advice on investing, taxes, retirement, personal finance and much more.
 Delivered daily.
 Enter your email in the box and click Sign Me Up.

-Sevasti Balafas is the CEO and Founder of GoalVest Advisory, a New York City-based wealth management firm with nearly $600 million of assets under management.
+Sevasti Balafas is the CEO and Founder of GoalVest Advisory, a New York City-based wealth management firm with over $700 million of assets under management.
 With over 20 years of experience in the financial services industry, she is a seasoned wealth advisor specializing in creating tailored portfolios for high-net-worth individuals.
 Ms. Balafas is passionate about financial empowerment, offering sophisticated investment strategies and personalized solutions that allow her clients to reach their financial potential.

 -